Naval Air Station Pensacola: United States Air Force at NAS Pensacola

 NAS Pensacola is host to the 479th Flying Training Group (479 FTG) of the Air Education and Training Command (AETC).
 The 479 FTG is composed of the 451st Flying Training Squadron, 455th Flying Training Squadron and 479th Operations Support Squadron.
-The 479 FTG is part of the 12th Flying Training Wing at Randolph AFB, Texas, but student information and files are handled through Tyndall AFB, Florida while they train at NAS Pensacola.
-With the divestment of Specialized Undergraduate Navigator Training (SUNT) and the retirement of the T-43 Bobcat from the 12th Flying Training Wing main operation at Randolph AFB, the 479 FTG assumed responsibility for the renamed Undergraduate Combat Systems Officer Training (UCSOT) for all prospective USAF CSOs.
+The 479 FTG is part of the 12th Flying Training Wing at Randolph Air Force Base, Texas, but student information and files are handled through Tyndall Air Force Base, Florida while they train at Naval Air Station Pensacola.
+With the divestment of Specialized Undergraduate Navigator Training (SUNT) and the retirement of the T-43 Bobcat from the 12th Flying Training Wing main operation at Randolph Air Force Base, the 479 FTG assumed responsibility for the renamed Undergraduate Combat Systems Officer Training (UCSOT) for all prospective USAF CSOs.
 The 479 FTG operates USAF T-6 Texan II and T-1 Jayhawk aircraft at NAS Pensacola.

-NAS Pensacola is also home to AETC's Detachment 1, 359th Training Squadron (359 TRS).
-A geographically separated unit of the 359 TRS at Eglin AFB, Florida, and falls under the 82nd Training Wing (82 TRW) at Sheppard AFB, Texas.
+Naval Air Station Pensacola is also home to AETC's Detachment 1, 359th Training Squadron (359 TRS).
+A geographically separated unit of the 359 TRS at Eglin Air Force Base, Florida, and falls under the 82nd Training Wing (82 TRW) at Sheppard Air Force Base, Texas.
 This school provides enlisted technical training for all USAF Aircraft Structural Maintenance (ASM), Low Observable (LO) Aircraft Structural Maintenance, and Non-Destructive Inspections (NDI) students.
 The 359 TRS, Det 1, graduates approximately 1200 students annually.

-The USAF's Detachment 2, 66th Training Squadron (a geographically separated part of the 336th Training Group's Survival, Evasion, Resistance and Escape (SERE) school at Fairchild Air Force Base) was located here at NAS Pensacola, dedicated to aircrew parachute water survival training, but relocated to Fairchild AFB in August 2015.
+The USAF's Detachment 2, 66th Training Squadron (a geographically separated part of the 336th Training Group's Survival, Evasion, Resistance and Escape (SERE) school at Fairchild Air Force Base) was located here at Naval Air Station Pensacola, dedicated to aircrew parachute water survival training, but relocated to Fairchild Air Force Base in August 2015.

+Sports

+Football

+Naval Air Station Pensacola had two football teams, the Goslings during the World War II era, and the Goshawks in the 1960s and 1970s.
+By 1966, the Goshawks played on Kane Field on the air station.
+Roger Staubach, All-American from the Naval Academy and Heisman Trophy recipient, was the quarterback for the team in 1967 and 1968 while serving in the Navy prior to playing professional football with the Dallas Cowboys.
+William J. Zloch, who played for the University of Notre Dame, was wide receiver for the team in 1967.